differentpla-net/differentpla-net.github.io/_posts/2023/2023-11-10-partial-network-outage-incident-report.md

 _just_ at the point where the cable crosses from the fence to the office, so it's lying on the ground.

 Fortunately, they've only damaged one of the cables, and fortunately (for the foxes) it's not the power cable (40A is a bit spicy).

+It turns out that the Ethernet cables are _not_ armoured.
+The power cable is chonky enough that it probably _is_.
+I'm going to check the electrician's invoice.

 ## Remediation